eda-ricercatore/gulyas-scripts/notes/python.md

 				group into one set**;
 			multiple sets of variable keyword arguments have to be group into one set
-	- "Partial application of a function" occurs when it "preload[s] some of the arguments in advance", so that fewer arguments have to be assigned values later \cite[Chapter 3, pp. 60]{Alchin2010}
+	- "Preloading arguments" (or"Partial application of a function") occurs when it "preload[s] some of the arguments in advance", so that fewer arguments have to be assigned values later \cite[Chapter 3, pp. 60]{Alchin2010}.
+	- Currying in functional programming is subtly different from preloading arguments;
+		a pure curried function shall be called repeatedly till all the arguments are assigned values -- the number of unassigned arguments is reduced as the pure curried function is iteratively called till all arguments are assigned values, before the most recently returned/created function (for which all of its arguments are assigned) is executed;
+		partial application will return a function that can be subsequently executed, regardless of whether it has any unassigned arguments -- note that executing a function with unassigned arguments will result in raising a *TypeError*
+		\cite[Chapter 3, pp. 60]{Alchin2010}.
 + Types of *Python* functions: